 Thirdly, make sure you have thoroughly cleaned and checked over all your equipment.
 When you are cleaning your lenses, don’t forget to dust off lens caps too.
 They have a habit of collecting lots of dust and grit from your pockets, which can be transferred back to a clean lens.
 Clean your sensor as well.
-If you are not comfortable doing this yourself (a Sensor Gel Stick makes cleaning your own sensor easy and safe), take your camera into a reputable dealer and get them to do it for you.
+If you are not comfortable doing this yourself, take your camera into a reputable dealer and get them to do it for you.

 Another bit of homework to do before you leave is to search the Internet for photographs from the area you are visiting.
 Make notes on photos that inspire you.
 What vantage point was the photo taken from, what type of lighting do the photos use, what are the subjects, and compositions?
 Create a target list of photos that you would like to capture during your trip.
 The purpose of this is not to duplicate images you’ve seen, but rather give you inspiration for your own photos.
 Check this list regularly during your tour.